TheMosquito/MMS_Helper/README.md

 # MMS_Helper

-Some glue to simplify the use of the Open Horizon Model Management System.
+Some glue code to simplify the use of the Open Horizon Model Management System.

+Please see the Makefile for instructions.